trassis/refact-plug/README.md

 # Refact-Plug

-refact-plug is a Neovim plugin built in Lua that uses Tree-sitter to execute precise, automated code refactorings.
+refact-plug is a Neovim plugin built in Lua that uses Tree-sitter to execute precise code refactorings.
 It provides essential commands for structural code manipulation, enhancing maintenance efficiency.
+As an extra functionality, it also warns the user about potential code smells.

 # Instalation